 Co-Chairs: Willie Harris (Exelon); Marcel Lips (Kernkraftwerk Goesgen-Daeniken AG)

 Staff Director: Binika Shah

-In 2015, the working group will continue developing its longer term strategy.
+In 2016, the working group will finalise its longer term strategy and work plan.
 The impact of the accident at Fukushima and the ongoing lessons to be drawn, particularly around preparing for emergencies, and the transition from the emergency phase, will feature prominently in the group’s work.
 There will be further consideration of RP in the fields of environmental protection, radon and NORM management.
 The RP Working Group will also monitor and coordinate industry participation in the work of international organisations on radiological protection such as IAEA, ICRP and OSPAR, with particular emphasis on participation in the ICRP Symposium in S. Korea in 2015 and IRPA14.

 This Group was established with a mandate to raise awareness among World Nuclear Association membership on the legal issues facing the nuclear industry.
 It also liaises with other World Nuclear Association Working Groups to assist when necessary on ways to respond to specific legal challenges.

 The Group increasingly interacts with other World Nuclear Association Working Groups with common work areas or objectives, such as CORDEL, Supply Chain and Security of the International Fuel Cycle